joedefen/pmemstat/README.md

 Computing proportional memory avoids overstating memory use as many programs do (e.g., `top`).
 Specifically, proportional memory splits the cost of common memory to the processes sharing it (rather than counting common memory multiple times).
 And, it does not include uninstantiated virtual memory.

-Without `-o`, `pmemstat` show less details and is much faster and sometimes less accurate (e.g., it will not report classes of memory such as SysV shared memory which often are not present).
+Without `-o`, `pmemstat` show less details and is much faster and sometimes less accurate (e.g., it will not report classes of memory such as SysV shared memory which are often are not present anyhow).
 With `-o` providing full detail, digging out the numbers is slower; thus, `pmemstat -o` may take a few seconds to start, but, in its loop mode, refreshes are relatively fast and efficient by avoiding recomputing unchanged numbers.
-When in it window mode, typing `o` toggles low/high detail.
+When in its window mode, typing `o` toggles low/high detail.

-`pmemstat`'s grouping feature rolls up the resources of multiple processes of a feature (e.g., a browser) to make the total impact much more apparent.
+`pmemstat`'s grouping feature rolls up the resources of multiple processes of a feature (e.g., a browser) to make the total memory/cpu impact much more apparent.

 Its looping features allow monitoring for changes in memory growth which may be "leaks".
-Its precision numbers and segregating memory by types makes identifying leaks faster and more certain.
+Segregating memory by types can make identifying leaks faster and more certain.

 **In version 2.0, `pmemstat` has many new features including**:
 * In its **window mode**, `pmemstat` updates the terminal in place (using "curses") rather than scrolling.